le-jun/gsw-FR/README.md

-# gsw-FR.csv
+# gsw-FR

-List of ̣~1000 common french words and their [Alsatian dialect translation](https://en.wikipedia.org/wiki/Alsatian_dialect) (`gsw` ISO 639-2).
+List of ̣~1000 common french words and their [Alsatian dialect translation](https://en.wikipedia.org/wiki/Alsatian_dialect) (`gsw` ISO 639-3).
 Feel free to use it in any way you like, in accordance to the GPL-3.0.

 # Content structure